 In addition, the CED has had research programs and projects funded by several national and international research agencies.
 It also manages several individual-level longitudinal databases of which the Scanian Economic Demographic Database (SEDD) covers the period 1646 until today.
 In addition to regularly arranged doctoral courses, the CED takes part in national and international educational programs at PhD and Master levels.

-The Centre is an independent unit at the Lund University School of Economics and Management (LUSEM).
+The Centre is a unit at the Lund University School of Economics and Management (LUSEM).
 Its board is appointed by the dean of LUSEM after consultations with the deans of the Medical and Social Sciences Faculties.